dnndev/xmp-docs/form-controls/validate-email.md

 You associate a control with the `<Validate>` tag by setting its "target" attribute to the ID of the control you wish to validate.
 The `Message` attribute is the text that will be displayed to the user when validation fails.
 If you are using the `<ValidationSummary>` tag, then you can also supply a `Text` attribute.
 When validation fails, the "text" will be displayed where your `<Validate>` tag is and the "message" will be displayed in the `<ValidationSummary>`.

-*   **BackColor**: Color of the background of the control.

-*   **BorderColor**: Color of the border around the control.

-*   **BorderStyle**: Style of the border around the control.
-Defaults to NotSet.

-*   **BorderWidth**: Width of the border around the control, specified in [units](../unit-types.md)

 *   **CssClass**: Name of the Cascading Style Sheets (CSS) class used to style this control.

 *   **Display**: This attribute determines if the `<Validate>` tag will reserve space for its message in the page layout - typically resulting in blank space in your form -or whether it will dynamically allocate the space for the message when validation fails.
 Defaults to **Dynamic** display.

 *   **EnableClientScript**: Use the `EnableClientScript` property to specify whether client-side validation is enabled.
 Defaults to **True**.

-*   **Font Properties**: A series of attributes such as font-bold, font-size, etc. that allow you to control how the text in the control is displayed.
-[More](../font-properties.md)

-*   **ForeColor**: Sets the foreground color (typically the color of the text) of the control.

 *   **Height**: Height of the control, specified in [units](../unit-types.md).

 *   **Message**: This is the text that will be displayed to the user, when validation fails.
 If you are using the `<ValidationSummary>`, then this is the message that will be displayed in the `<ValidationSummary>` when validation fails.

-*   **Target**: Set this attribute to the ID of the control you wish to validate.
+*   **Target** <span style="color:red; font-weight:bold; font-size:1.2em;">*</span>: Set this attribute to the ID of the control you wish to validate.

 *   **Text**: If you are using the `<ValidationSummary>` tag, then you can also supply a `Text` attribute.
 When validation fails, the `Text` will be displayed where your `<Validate>` tag is and the "message" will be displayed in the `<ValidationSummary>`.

-*   **Type**: When the `Type` attribute is set to **Email**, the control prevents the form from being submitted if its associated control's value does not match the pattern of a properly formed email address.
+*   **Type** <span style="color:red; font-weight:bold; font-size:1.2em;">*</span>: When the `Type` attribute is set to **Email**, the control prevents the form from being submitted if its associated control's value does not match the pattern of a properly formed email address.
 It does not validate the email _account_ is active or valid.
 The Email Validator is a handy short-cut.
 It uses a built-in pattern that should validate most forms of email address.
 If you find it insufficient for specific situations, you can always use the RegularExpression Validator and use your own pattern.

 *   **Width**: Width of the control in [units](../unit-types.md).

+<span style="color:red; font-weight:bold; font-size:1.2em;">*</span> Required property

 ## Example
 ```html {8,14}